sansplomb/RobofontTools/README.md

 <b>- CheckGlyphIntegrity:</b> Script checking for glyphs with: mixed contours and components, overlapping components, overlapping contours.
 Highlight them and prints a report.

-<b>- AutoStemSnap:</b> Script setting PostScriptStemSnapH and PostScriptStemSnapV according to automatic
-measurements of ‘O’ and ‘o’.